 Regarding our commands for this part:

-• The mount command (util-linux package) attaches the filesystem.
-It instructs the operating system that the filesystem is ready to use and associate it with a particular point in the system’s hierarchy.
+package) attaches the filesystem.
+It instructs the operating system that the filesystem is ready to use and associate it with a particular point in the system’s hierarchy. - The swapon command (

-• The genfstab (arch-install-scripts package, ignoring this one, we use it on install)
+package, ignoring this one, we use it on install)

-Now let’s mount the filesystem(I chosed UEFI boot to /boot):
+Now let’s mount the filesystem(I chosed UEFI boot to /boot

 root@archiso ~ # mount /dev/sda3 /mnt # mount root parition to /mnt (This is a generic mount point)